 What is a legal separation?

-A legal separation is different from a divorce as well as simply living separately.
+A legal separation in Washington State is different from a divorce as well as simply living separately.
 The couple still has to make decisions about dividing assets, child support and custody, and more.
 But the legal separation is not the termination of the marriage.
 The couple remains married in the eyes of the law.

 What are the benefits of a legal separation?